 Earth, Spirit, Humanity: Community and the Nonhuman in Karoline von Günderrode’s “Idea of the Earth”

 Karoline von Günderrode (1780–1806) has long been recognized as a poet and paradigmatic figure of the tragic Romantic, but recently her writing has begun to receive attention for its consideration of philosophical questions.
-Her work is especially promising for its original conceptualizations of death, selfhood, gender, and agency, which Günderrode sites within a metaphysics developed from readings of Schelling, Fichte, Herder, Early German Romanticism and ancient Greek and Indian thought.
-A secondary literature has emerged on Günderrode’s engagement with Fichte and Schelling (Christmann; Dormann; Nassar), reimagining of Early German Romantic themes (Heimerl; Hilger; Kuzniar), and contributions to models of identity, especially female identity (Allingham; Battersby; Ezekiel “Metamorphosis”).
-This paper adds to the growing discussion of Günderrode’s philosophical thought, unpacking Günderrode’s metaphysics and arguing that the place Günderrode assigns human beings in her cosmology requires a reconceptualization of the relationship between human beings and the nonhuman world and the development of communities that include the nonhuman.
+Her work is especially promising for its original conceptualizations of death, selfhood, gender, and agency, which Günderrode sites within a metaphysics developed from readings of F. W. J. Schelling, Johann Gottlieb Fichte, Johann Gottfried Herder, Early German Romanticism, and ancient Greek and Indian thought.
+Secondary literature has emerged on Günderrode’s engagement with Fichte and Schelling (Christmann; Dormann; Nassar), her reimagining of Early German Romantic themes (Heimerl; Hilger; Kuzniar), and her contributions to models of identity, especially female identity (Allingham; Battersby; Ezekiel “Metamorphosis”).
+This paper adds to the growing discussion of Günderrode’s philosophical thought, unpacking the author’s metaphysics and arguing that the place she assigns human beings in her cosmology requires a reconceptualization of the relationship between human beings and the nonhuman world and the development of communities that include the nonhuman.

-That Günderrode’s work should be a potential source for re-imagining the human-nature relationship is hinted at by her connections with Early German Romanticism and influence on American transcendentalism.
+That Günderrode’s work should be a potential source for reimagining the human-nature relationship is hinted at by her connections with Early German Romanticism and her influence on American transcendentalism.
 Her friend Bettina Brentano-von Arnim’s edited collection of their correspondence, Die Günderode, was translated into English by Margaret Fuller, and Carol Strauss Sotiropoulos has argued that Fuller’s own model of friendship was informed by this text (81–110).
 Despite this, Günderrode’s work has not, so far, been much studied in relation to transcendentalism, environmentalism, or social or political theory (with the exception of work by Lucia Maria Licher [“Der Völker Schicksal”; “Du mußt Dich”; Mein Leben]).
 In part, this may stem from Günderrode’s position as an intermediate figure between Early German Romanticism and the Heidelberg Romantics—she belongs to the broader circle of thinkers and writers associated with late Romanticism known as the Heidelberger Kreis.
-In particular, as Karl Heinz Bohrer has argued, there are parallels between Günderrode’s conception of the self and those of Clemens Brentano and Heinrich von Kleist (“Identität”; Der romantische Brief 75–84, 115–129).
-Brentano’s and Kleist’s focus on subjective experience is often viewed as part of Romanticism’s “turn inward,” i.e., its move away from attempts to change social relationships towards a focus on the inner, emotional life and experiences of the individual (Bohrer “Identität”; Dallmayr 54; Sevin and Zeller 4–6).
+In particular, as Karl Heinz Bohrer has argued, there are parallels between Günderrode’s conception of the self and those of Clemens Brentano and Heinrich von Kleist (“Identität”; Der romantische Brief 75–84, 115–29).
+Brentano’s and Kleist’s focus on subjective experience is often viewed as part of Romanticism’s “turn inward,” that is, its move away from attempts to change social relationships towards a focus on the inner, emotional life and experiences of the individual (Bohrer “Identität”; Dallmayr 54; Sevin and Zeller 4–6).
 These links between Günderrode and later Romanticism have perhaps contributed to some commentators reading Günderrode as representative of this turn inward.
 For example, Ruth Christmann claims that Günderrode’s work was “in accord with developments after 1800, which, after the failure of the Early German Romantic attempt at renewal, increasingly sought purchase in a retreat inwards and no longer aimed at connections to society” (119; see also Dormann 14, 240).

 This paper argues that, rather than rejecting or neglecting social relations, Günderrode’s work presents an ideal of community.
 This ideal is embedded in the philosophical system that Günderrode was developing up until her death, which includes an account of what human beings are and how they relate to each other and to the nonhuman world.